RanabirChakraborty/hebe/README.md

-JBoss SET Continous Integration Scripts
+Hebe: JBoss SET Continous Integration Scripts
 ====

 Set of custom scripts to install on SET CI server.
 Those scripts are supposed to be living on the CI